'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord

 Many aspects of Britain’s future relationship with the EU remain to be hammered out, possibly over years.

-“We have taken back control of our destiny,” British Prime Minister Boris Johnson told reporters after tweeting a picture of himself raising both arms in a thumbs-up gesture of triumph.
+“We have taken back control of our destiny,” British Prime Minister Boris Johnson told reporters after posting a picture on Twitter of himself raising both arms in a thumbs-up gesture of triumph.

 “People said it was impossible, but we have taken back control.”